-We hope we got you reading all the way through this article and by doing so you got a sense of “aha” together with ease around ayahuasca diet and its importance.
+We hope we got you reading all the way through this article and by doing so you got a sense of “aha” together with ease around the Ayahuasca diet and its importance.
 It is a certain shift we hope to achieve by presenting you with our honest opinion and recommendations, a shift from heaviness and doubt to one of faith and ease.

 With all that being said, if you are looking for a safe, holistic, and transformative ayahuasca retreat where you can experience the full potential of this ancient plant medicine in a sacred, ceremonial setting, we welcome you to Avalon’s Ayahuasca retreats in Europe.